Cris7777/MSiA423-Project-Repo/README.md

 **Recommendation**

-Filter players in the dataset of scores within 1 point
+Filter players in the dataset of scores within 1 point range of predicted outcomes.

 ### Project Timeline